hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Heh, this article is hard even for people that have some experience.
 Honestly I do not see place in my code where could be issue with copy

-[12:47:25](#16623820459rKMsb:gitter.im) <hiiamboris (NOT THIS ONE)>: in the piece that doesn't work í ½í¸‰
+[12:47:25](#16623820459rKMsb:gitter.im) <hiiamboris (NOT THIS ONE)>: in the piece that doesn't work ğŸ˜‰

 [12:50:03](#166238220310oBGwm:gitter.im) <hiiamboris (NOT THIS ONE)>:
 > hard even for people that have some experience